vulkano-rs/vulkano-www/content/guide-image-export.md

 > **Note**: You can find the [full source code of this section
 > here](https://github.com/vulkano-rs/vulkano-www/blob/master/examples/guide-image-clear.rs).
+>
+> **Note**: This time the device need a device extension for the use of storage buffers, see the line 41 of the full source code.

 ## Copying from the image to the buffer